+'''

-login as: admin admin@192.168.84.88's password:
+login as: admin

+admin@192.168.84.88's password: -

+'''

 - 4. Type a password and press Enter.
-The password is case sensitive. - 5.
-After properly entering the password, the # or > system prompt appears.
-See Different CLI Modes and Prompts (on page 331) in the User Guide for more information.
+The password is case sensitive. - After properly entering the password, the PDU name appears at the prompt.
+See Different CLI Modes and Prompts (on page 343) in the User Guide for more information.

-Tip: The "Last Login" information, including the date and time, is also displayed if the same user account was used to log in to this product's web interface or CLI.
+Tip: The 'Last login' information, including the date and time, is also displayed if the same user account was used to log in to this product's web interface or CLI.